 When the course starts you are required to have the following:

-A local sim card (these are cheap to buy and monthly 3G packages are cheap, around 70RMB/month)
+- A local sim card (these are cheap to buy and monthly 3G packages are cheap, around 50RMB/month)

-You can buy local sim cards everywhere, and can find RMB100 top up cards for mobile phones in most convenience stores.
+You can buy local sim cards easily but will need to register with your passport, and can find RMB100 top-up cards for mobile phones in most convenience stores.
 Instructions for loading the stored value onto your phone are available in English.
-Alternatively you can register your phone and pay a monthly bill (starting at around 70RMB/month).
-Should you need help doing this, we can assist during induction week.
+Alternatively, you can register your phone and pay a monthly bill (starting at around 50RMB/month).
+Should you need help doing this, we can find a fellow student to assist during induction week.

 Money and Finances